|

 There is so much effort, practice, mistakes made, and learning that goes into any skill, and these are things that many people never see.

-All that’s really needed, though, is a willingness to learn and develop a skill.
 As Bob Ross said, “Talent is a pursued interest.
 Anything that you’re willing to practice, you can do.”

 Further reading: